maxitg/SetReplace/README.md

 In[] := SetReplace[{1, 2, 5, 3, 6}, {a_, b_} :> {a + b}]
 Out[] = {5, 3, 6, 3}
 ```
-Note that this is similar to [`SubsetReplace`](https://reference.wolfram.com/language/ref/SubsetReplace.html) function of Wolfram Language (which did not exist prior to version 12.1, and which by default replaces all non-overlapping subsets at once)
+Note that this is similar to [`SubsetReplace`](https://reference.wolfram.com/language/ref/SubsetReplace.html) function of Wolfram Language (which did not exist prior to version 12.1, and which by default replaces all non-overlapping subsets at once):
 ```
 In[] := SubsetReplace[{1, 2, 5, 3, 6}, {a_, b_} :> Sequence[a + b]]
 Out[] = {3, 8, 6}